TOD-theses/paper-T-RACE/main.typ

 - some of the 596 cases where everything reported False
 - some of the cases where overall TOD returned False

+Maybe check that the first divergence between normal and reverse is because of a write by $T_A$?

+// Let τ and τ f denote the two execution traces of Tv in the attack and attack-free scenarios, respectively.
+If τ throws an out-of-gas exception while τ f does not, A is considered a gas estimation griefing attack
+#todo[The out of gas attacks make up around 15% in the ground truth, but around 80% of the attacks we missed.
+We do we detect some of them?]

+== Exact analysis

+Correct: 4827

+Incorrect: 774

+From the 774 not found, 458 not TOD, 296 replay diverged and 20 error.

+Errors:
+- 2 because of connection error
+- 18 because Erigon reports negative prestate balance, leading to a negative request (https://github.com/erigontech/erigon/issues/9531)

+From the 458 not TOD:
+- 447 "outOfGas": true
+- 11 not out of gas

+=== Out of gas

+From the 447 out of gas, for 33 attacks not witness is reported in the ground truth.
+As such, we do not know how they satisfy the atttack definition.

+For the remaining 414 attacks, it may be caused by the execution inaccuracy, which leads to lower gas costs in our simulation.
+With lower gas costs, we may miss some out of gas errors.

+We manually check for 20 of the attacks, if the normal scenario of $T_B$ had an out of gas error according to Etherscan.
+We do not check the attacker, as we expect that an attacker would correctly compute the gas costs.
+We also do not check the reverse scenario of $T_B$ as this would not make sense.
+And we technically cannot check the reverse scenario for $T_A$.

+=== Not out of gas

+We manually check the remaining 11 attacks that our method missed:

+- is the reported witness only for Ether? -> execution inaccuracy
+- are there differences between the normal and reverse traces? should they cause a TOD?
+- does Reth report it as TOD?

 == Evaluation of TOD attack analysis